Rey (Star Wars): The Last Jedi

-Ren takes Rey prisoner and brings her before Snoke.
-Snoke tells her that he created the Force connection between her and Ren as a trap to reach Luke.
-Snoke tortures and taunts Rey, showing her the attack on the Resistance transports, and eventually orders Ren to kill her.
-Ren instead kills Snoke, and he and Rey fight Snoke's guards side by side.
-After the duo win, Ren asks Rey to join him and create a new order separate from the legacies of Snoke and Luke.
-While attempting to get her to join him, Ren gets Rey to admit that her parents abandoned her.
-Despite the revelation, Rey hesitates but ultimately refuses to join him in the dark side.
-She uses the Force to summon Luke's lightsaber, but then Ren does the same, resulting in a standoff that ends up breaking the lightsaber.
-Shortly afterwards, Resistance leader Vice Admiral Holdo (Laura Dern) rams the MC85 Star Cruiser Raddus into Snoke's flagship, separating Rey from Ren.
-Rey subsequently uses Snoke's escape craft to flee the Mega-Destroyer as later stated by General Hux.
+When she arrives, Ren takes her prisoner and brings her before Snoke.
+The Supreme Leader informs her that he created the connection between her and Ren as a way to reach Luke.
+He tortures Rey and eventually orders Ren to kill her, but Ren kills him instead.
+Ren and Rey then fight Snoke's guards side by side.
+After they defeat the guards, Ren asks Rey to join him in creating a new order separate from the legacies of Snoke and Luke.
+During their conversation, Ren gets Rey to admit that her parents abandoned her.
+Rey ultimately refuses to take Ren's hand, and uses the Force to summon Luke's lightsaber.
+Ren also uses the Force to pull the weapon towards him, which destroys it.
+Rey takes the pieces of the lightsaber and flees.

-Rey is later revealed to have made her way back to the Millennium Falcon, aiding the Resistance in fighting the First Order’s troops during the Battle of Crait.
-Despite their valiant efforts, the Resistance loses the battle, and Rey focuses her efforts on finding the surviving Resistance fighters to help evacuate them.
-Eventually, she finds the Resistance fighters behind a dead-end, and uses the Force to move the rocky barrier aside, clearing the path for them to board the Falcon.
-Rey reunites with Finn and Leia and meets Poe Dameron (Oscar Isaac) for the first time aboard the Falcon.
-Rey feels Luke’s death through the Force, and reassures Leia that he met his end with "peace and purpose".
-As she holds the leftovers of Luke's lightsaber, Rey asks Leia how they can rebuild the Resistance from what remains, and Leia, gesturing towards Rey, says that they now have all they need.
-Unbeknownst to Leia, that includes the fact that Rey stole the sacred Jedi texts from Luke before Yoda's (Frank Oz) Force spirit burned the tree cave they were in.
+It is later revealed that Rey returned to the Falcon, then helped the Resistance fight the First Order on Crait.
+The Resistance loses the battle, and Rey attempts to evacuate the surviving fighters.
+She uses the Force to remove a barrier of stones, which allows them to escape aboard the Falcon.
+Rey reunites with Finn and Leia, and meets Poe Dameron for the first time.
+She senses Luke's death through the Force, and assures Leia that he died with "peace and purpose".
+Rey asks her how they can rebuild the Resistance, and Leia, gesturing towards Rey, says they have all they need.